Ring (company): Subscription plans

-Neighbors app
+Neighbors

 Neighbors is a hyperlocal social networking app launched by Ring in 2018.
 Described as being akin to a neighborhood watch, it allows users to crowdsource information on and discuss safety and security concerns in their area.
 The service allows users to share footage captured from Ring products.
 All user posts are anonymous and do not include specific location information, and are moderated to remove off-topic content (in contrast to services such as Nextdoor).
 Ring also has partnerships with local police departments in some cities to incorporate Neighbors into their crime monitoring processes, who are able to make official posts for distribution on the service.
 Ring has credited the service with having helped to solve crimes, and noted that activity on the service surged in areas of California affected by wildfires in November 2018.

 Amazon disclosed Ring's criteria for accepting requests from police departments for video footage shared to Neighbors in a response to Massachusetts Senator Ed Markey on November 1, 2019.
 Ring stated that each police request was required to be associated with a case number and submitted individually, although no evidence was needed for footage to be given.
 Ring also stated that they provided at most 12 hours of footage recorded within the previous 45 days in a maximum search area of 0.5 sqmi for each request.
 Markey criticized Amazon's response, describing Ring as "an open door for privacy and civil liberty violations".

 Police departments may access user-generated footage through the Ring Neighborhoods portal, using a map interface.
 Amazon claims that it seeks permission from applicable users before releasing footage to law enforcement, but may release footage without user consent in emergency situations, or under subpoena.
 In July 2022, Amazon stated to in a letter to Markey that it had released footage without user permission at least eleven times so far in 2022—the company's first public confirmation that it has done so.
 In January 2024, Ring announced that the program would be discontinued, citing recent efforts to reposition Neighbors away from a focus on crime.

+Search Party

+In October 2025, Ring launched a feature known as Search Party, in which footage from Ring cameras may be scanned using AI object recognition to search for lost pets reported by Ring owners using the Neighbors app.
+Users can be notified if a lost pet is detected by their Ring camera, and receive an option to automatically send the footage to its owner as a tip towards its whereabouts.
+Search Party is enabled by default and is an opt-out feature.
+In February 2026, Ring extended the feature to allow lost pets to be reported by any Neighbors user, and announced that it would donate $1 million in Ring hardware to animal shelters.
+Backlash to the feature, citing its possible use by ICE and the surveillance state, spread following a Super Bowl commercial advertising Search Party.